labeveryday/labeveryday/README.md

 ![Labeveryday](https://github.com/labeveryday/images/blob/main/thumbnail.jpeg)

 Welcome!
 My name is Du'An Lightfoot.
-I'm a [Developer Advocate](https://blogs.cisco.com/author/duanlightfoot) at Cisco DevNet.
-Lately I've grown to love everything code.
+I'm a [Sr. Developer Advocate](https://blogs.cisco.com/author/duanlightfoot) at AWS.
+Lately I've grown to love everything about Cloud Networking.
 Coming from a network engineering background I've faced many challenges on my software development journey.
-GitHub is a place where I decided to share my network automation experiences with the world!
+GitHub is a place where I decided to share my cloud and network automation experiences with the world!

 ## Here are some things about me:

-- 🔭 I’m currently working on learning the latest in Network Automation
+- 🔭 I’m currently working on learning Cloud Networking
-- 🌱 I’m currently learning about Developing Applications using Cisco Core Platforms and APIs v1.0
+- 🌱 I’m currently learning about Developing Applications using AWS
 - 🤔 I’m looking for help with understanding the complexities of computer science
-- 💬 Ask me about anything Cisco DevNet and Network Automation
+- 💬 Ask me about anything AWS networking
 - 📫 How to reach me: [Twitter](https://twitter.com/labeveryday)
 - ⚡ Fun fact: My favorite coding language is Python 🐍, I love nice watches ⌚️, and good food!